-Nip allergies in the Bub aims to provide parents and health professionals with information about how to feed babies the common allergy causing foods and how to manage eczema, based on current evidence, to support food allergy prevention.
+Nip allergies in the Bub provides parents and health professionals with information about how to feed babies the common allergy causing foods and how to manage eczema, based on current evidence, to support food allergy prevention.

 It has been developed by the National Allergy Council and is based on the Australasian Society of Clinical Immunology and Allergy (ASCIA) guidelines.